benjamin-heasly/openhds-rest/src/main/resources/documentation/domain-model-overview.md

 ___
 ####LocationHierarchyLevel
-(child of AuditableEntity)
+(child of `AuditableEntity`)
 #####What is it?
-The levels of the LocationHierarchy tree are defined separately as LocationHierarchyLevels and referenced by each instance of LocationHierarchy.
-From the previous example, the list of LocationHierarchyLevels would be Country, State, City, District.
+The levels of the `LocationHierarchy` tree are defined separately as `LocationHierarchyLevel`s and referenced by each instance of `LocationHierarchy`.
+From the previous example, the list of `LocationHierarchyLevel`s would be Country, State, City, District.
-######Required Fields (LocationHierarchyLevel):
+######Required Fields:
 + int keyIdentifier
 + String name

 ___
 ####Location
-(child of AuditableExtIdEntity)
+(child of `AuditableExtIdEntity`)
 #####What is it?
-Location is the leaf node on the LocationHierarchy tree, it is the smallest geographical unit within a study area.
-From the previous example for LocationHierarchy, each building within a district could be modeled with Location.
-Individuals are residents at locations.
+`Location` is the leaf node on the `LocationHierarchy` tree, it is the smallest geographical unit within a study area.
+From the previous example for `LocationHierarchy`, each building within a district could be modeled with `Location`. `Individual`s are residents at `Locations`.
 ######Dependencies
 + FieldWorker
 + LocationHierarchy